-The XEROX

-DOCUMENT SYSTEM

-will revolutionize the
+The XEROX DOCUMENT SYSTEM will revolutionize the publishing industry.

-publishing industry.

 In the example below, the same text has been given vertical alignment properties.

+QUESTIONS

-QUESTIONS ANSWERS ANALYSIS
+ANSWERS

-Dr. S., would you The XEROX DOCUMENT SYSTEM The XEROX describe the featuresovides total document formattingcument System you feel makes the capabilities.
-The operator can twopled inevolutionize the text, type the appropriate code medysishing industry.
-XEROX DOCUMENT System a rather and a completed document is printed. startling advance in the publishing A completely formatted document industry?
-Is it reachly be printed in a matter of minutes as easy to use as and will appear as if it had been sent has been advertised be typeset and printed by a publisher, complete with columns, various sizes and types of font, and other formatting features.
+Dr. S., would you describe the features you feel makes the XEROX DOCUMENT SYSTEM a rather startling advance in the publishing industry?
+Is it really as easy to use as has been advertised?
+The XEROX DOCUMENT SYSTEM provides total document formatting capabilities.
+The operator can type in text, type the appropriate code keys, and a completed document is printed.

+A completely formatted document can be printed in a matter of minutes and will appear as if it had been sent to be typeset and printed by a publisher, complete with columns, various sizes and types of font, and other formatting features.
 Page numbering, page headings, etc., appear automatically in the printed document without having been typed individually.
+ANALYSIS